 What can I do?

 Join the conversation!
-We have fortnightly meetings on Zoom at 10.30 am on Sundays mornings, the next scheduled meeting being 3 July and fortnightly thereafter.
+We have fortnightly meetings on Zoom at 10.00 am on Sunday mornings.
+Check out the calendar below for the dates.
 These are primarily organisational meetings of the central convenors, but you're more than welcome to show up and say hello/join in!
 The link is tiny.cc/shrewsbury-sangha.

 You can also join our Slack workspace, where the planning for our actions takes place.
 Sign up here.

 Start a Triratna Earth Sangha at your own centre.
 If people in your sangha are talking about the climate and ecological crisis, get them together and start acting.
 If they aren't, start the conversation yourself!
 If you'd like to meet up online with other people of like mind, you could consider coming to one of our local convenors meetings, which also take place online using the above link.
-The next scheduled dates are: Sunday 14 August, Sunday 23 October.
-Sunday 18 December.
 Until now we've held two meetings on each of those dates, one at 10 am UK time and the other at 7.30 pm.
+Again, please check out the calendar below for the next meeting.
 The idea is to allow people from different time zones to participate.
 Please watch this space for confirmation of the morning meetings, but the evening meetings will take place.

 Sign up to our newsletter by entering your email address below: